avrahamm/calls-csv-statistics/README.md

 Inside the Docker network, the database host is `database` instead of `localhost`.

-## Development Workflow

-### Code Syncing
+## Development Workflow/ Code Syncing

-This Docker setup uses volume mappings to ensure that any changes you make to the source code on your host machine are immediately synced to the containers.
+This Docker development/not production setup uses volume mappings to ensure that any changes you make to the source code on your host machine are immediately synced to the containers.
 This means:

 - You can edit code in your favorite IDE/editor on your host machine
-- Changes are instantly available in the containers without requiring rebuilds or restarts
+- Changes are instantly available in the containers without
+- requiring rebuilds or restarts
-- This applies to all source code files (PHP, JavaScript, CSS, Twig templates, etc.)
+- This applies to all source code files
+- (PHP, JavaScript, CSS, Twig templates, etc.)

-The volume mappings are defined in the `docker-compose.yml` file (or `compose.yaml` in newer versions), where the project root directory is mounted to `/app` in each container.
+The volume mappings are defined in the `docker-compose.yml`

 #### Excluded Directories